This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Breast surgery can decrease your milk supply.
 This includes breast implant surgery, or surgery to decrease your breast size.
 Nerves, milk ducts, and milk glands can be damaged during these surgeries.

 Signs that your breast milk supply may be low:

-- Your baby looks like he is losing weight.
+- Your baby looks like he or she is losing weight.

 - Your baby is 4 or more days old and has fewer than 6 wet diapers a day.